Brussels Airport reopens to thin stream of passengers

 Passengers and their baggage will be checked on arrival and there will be increased patrols of armed police and military.

-The airport, which provides work for some 20,000 people, is among the busiest in Europe, handling 23.5 million passengers per year.
-It links the Belgian capital, headquarters city of the European Union and NATO, with 226 destinations worldwide, through 77 airlines.
+The airport is one of the largest in Europe, handling 23.5 million passengers per year.
+It links the Belgian capital, headquarter city of the European Union and NATO, with 226 destinations worldwide through 77 airlines.

 With its temporary check-in zone, it will only be able to handle some 800 departing passengers or about five to six flights per hour, around 20 percent of previous capacity.

+The airport says it aims to return to maximum capacity before the start of summer holidays at the end of June or early July, with some check-in desks restored in the departure hall, followed by a full reopening of that space.

-Brussels Airlines, Belgium’s largest carrier which is 45 percent owned by Germany’s Lufthansa, has estimated the closure of its Brussels hub is costing it 5 million euros ($5.7 million) per day.
+Brussels Airlines, Belgium’s largest carrier and 45 percent owned by Germany’s Lufthansa, has estimated the closure of its Brussels hub is costing it 5 million euros ($5.7 million) per day.